-(f) Procedure at the Private Conference.
-The executive director shall conduct the private conference or shall designate one or more impartial persons to do so.
-Selection of persons who made the preconference determination shall be avoided unless the executive director deems there to be good reason for their selection.
+(e) Procedure at the Private Conference.
+For private conferences between the applicant and the LHA, the executive director shall conduct the private conference or shall designate one or more impartial persons to do so.
+For private conferences between the applicant and the CSO, the CSO shall designate one or more impartial persons to conduct the private conference.
+Selection of persons who made the preconference determination or determination to remove the applicant from a waiting list shall be avoided unless the executive director or CSO deems there to be good reason for their selection.
 The conference officer or officers shall conduct the private conference fairly.
 Procedure shall be informal.
-At the private conference, applicant or applicant's representative may offer applicant's own testimony, may question the LHA on pertinent matters, and may offer other testimony, documentation, information, and argument.
-The LHA may also offer testimony, documentation, information, and argument.
-The applicant and the LHA may question each other's witnesses.
-Upon request the LHA may give the applicant additional time to secure documentation or information.
+At the private conference, applicant or applicant's representative may offer applicant's own testimony, may question the LHA or CSO, as applicable, on pertinent matters, and may offer other testimony, documentation, information, and argument.
+The LHA or CSO, as applicable, may also offer testimony, documentation, information, and argument.
+The applicant and the LHA or CSO, as applicable, may question each other's witnesses.
+Upon request the LHA or CSO, as applicable, may give the applicant additional time to secure documentation or information.

-(g) Tape Recordings or Notes of the Private Conference.
-The LHA shall tape-record the private conference or shall take accurate notes of what occurred.
-If the applicant makes a written request at least two days before the private conference, the LHA shall tape-record the private conference, unless there is a good reason why it is unable to do so.
+(f) Recordings or Notes of the Private Conference.
+The LHA or CSO, as applicable, shall record the private conference or shall take accurate notes of what occurred.
+If the applicant makes a written request at least two days before the private conference, the LHA or CSO, as applicable, shall record the private conference.

-(2) The LHA's Decision Following a Private Conference.
-Within 15 working days after the close of a private conference or as soon thereafter as reasonably possible, the LHA shall notify the applicant in writing of its decision with an explanation of its reasons and shall specify any change, if appropriate, in the prior preliminary determination of the applicant's eligibility, qualifications, and/or priority or preference status.
-The decision shall be mailed to applicant and applicant's representative, if any, at their last known addresses.
-Included with a decision shall be notice about the applicant's right to request reconsideration and about the applicant's right to request review by the Department.
+(2) The Decision Following a Private Conference.
+Within 15 working days after the close of a private conference or as soon thereafter as reasonably possible, the LHA or CSO, as applicable, shall notify the applicant in writing of its decision with an explanation of its reasons and shall specify any change, if appropriate, in the prior preliminary determination of the applicant's eligibility, qualifications, priority or preference status, and/or removal from a waiting list.
+The decision shall be provided to applicant and applicant's representative, if any, at their last known contact addresses.
+Included with a decision shall be notice about the applicant's right to request reconsideration and about the applicant's right to request review by EOHLC.

-(3) The Right to Request Reconsideration of the LHA's Decision.
-If the LHA's decision following a private conference is adverse to the applicant, within 14 days from the date on which the LHA's decision was mailed, the applicant may mail or deliver to the LHA a written request that the LHA reconsider its decision.
+(3) The Right to Request Reconsideration of the Private Conference Decision.
+If the decision following a private conference is adverse to the applicant, within 14 days from the date on which the decision was provided to applicant, the applicant may mail or deliver to the LHA or CSO, as applicable, a written request that the LHA or CSO reconsider its decision.
 The reason or reasons for the request shall be specified.
 If the applicant has new information relevant to the factual basis of the adverse decision, this new information should be included with the request.
 Following receipt of a request for reconsideration the conference officer or officers shall review the request for reconsideration, and shall notify the applicant in writing whether or not the prior decision would be changed and, if so, shall specify the changes.
-Included with the decision on a request for reconsideration shall be notice about the applicant's right to request review by the Department.
+Included with the decision on a request for reconsideration shall be notice about the applicant's right to request review by EOHLC.

 5.13: continued